-Our deep global networks, built over more than 40 years of investing in venture capital, often make us the first stop for these individuals who spin out of their prior firms to set up their own shops.
+Our deep global networks, built over 50 years of investing in venture capital, often make us the first stop for these individuals who spin out of their prior firms to set up their own shops.
 And our knowledge of those portfolio managers—along with deal-level information tracked in our proprietary database—helps us to glean insights on those spin-outs based on the managers’ histories.

 A view on the VC market

 In this interview with Family Capital Magazine, Chris Ivey spoke about how Cambridge Associates manages private investment portfolios on behalf of our private clients, with a special focus on the opportunities he’s seeing in venture capital.